-PG&E is directed to conduct a mid-term and final evaluation of this pilot.
+PG&E, in coordination with VCE, is directed to contract an independent evaluator to conduct a mid-term and final evaluation of this pilot.
 The mid-term evaluation report shall be released no later than December 31, 2023, and a final evaluation shall be released no later than March 1, 2025.
 The evaluations should include the following elements:

-- The response of agricultural loads to prices, including the response to non-binding week ahead price projections.
+- 1. The response of agricultural loads to prices, including the response to non-binding week ahead price projections.
 This should evaluate the efficacy of the pilot tariff in shifting agricultural loads enrolled in the program from peak to off-peak periods and should be compared to other VCE agricultural loads. - 2.
 In the case that VCE incorporates binding forecast projections, the evaluation should also include an assessment of this element. - 3.
 The monthly bill impacts of the pilot dynamic rate in comparison to a customer's otherwise applicable tariff. - 4.
 An evaluation of the recovery of generation and resource adequacy costs for customers on the pilot tariff.
-This evaluation should assess the impact of any under collection of generation and resource adequacy revenues against the impact of the shifted participant loads on marginal generation and resource adequacy costs. - 5.
+This evaluation should assess the impact of any under collection of generation and resource adequacy revenues against the impact of the shifted participant loads on marginal generation and resource adequacy costs, and on the avoided cost value, including using the Commissions' Avoided Cost Calculator, where appropriate. - 5.
 An evaluation of the recovery of delivery costs for customers on the pilot tariff.
-This evaluation should assess the impact of any under-collection of delivery revenues against the impact of the shifted participant loads on marginal delivery costs.
+This evaluation should assess the impact of any under-collection of delivery revenues against the impact of the shifted participant loads on marginal delivery costs, and on the avoided cost value, including using the Commissions' Avoided Cost Calculator, where appropriate.